Hyundai Certified Pre-Owned Warranty

 “Our daughter's Hyundai Tucson engine died at barely 50k miles and I had to have the car towed to one dealership who diagnosed the issue as a warranty/faulty engine issue, however, they couldn't get to it for 4-5 months due to their backlog of engine issues,” wrote Charles, a ConsumerAffairs reviewer from Alabama.

-While the rental car and travel reimbursements from your CPO benefits won’t help much if your car is at the dealership long-term, like Lanny and Charles experienced, they can take some of the sting off of a shorter delay.
+While the rental car and travel reimbursements from your CPO warranty won’t help much if your car is at the dealership for an extended period of time, like Lanny and Charles experienced, they can take some of the sting off of a shorter delay.

 Do you need an extended warranty for your Hyundai?

-If you’re looking for protection from car repair bills, an extended warranty might make sense either in addition to or instead of buying certified pre-owned.
+If you’re looking for protection from car repair bills, an extended warranty might make sense in addition to, or instead of, buying certified pre-owned.

 Hyundai offers its own extended warranties, dubbed Hyundai Protection Plan Vehicle Service Contracts.
 For around $2,000 to $3,000, a Platinum plan can extend your five-year/60,000-mile bumper-to-bumper protection to a full 10 years/100,000 miles.